 11:00 AM – Entry to Siddhagad

 Proceeded further, and inclines started again gradually.
-Then reached the place where a further diversion had to be taken for Jambhurde road and village. prednisone purchase canada This is the entry point for Siddhagad.
+Then reached the place where a further diversion had to be taken for Jambhurde road and village.
+Mint Hill This is the entry point for Siddhagad.
 One can find a big arch there at this point.
 The road is getting more inclined, and immediately after the village, a check post was visible and was closed.
 There were some guards there, initially they refused to permit me inside and were stating reasons like road is totally damaged, it is raining heavily, etc. However, I insisted for a permission and convinced them to let me in.
 By this time already covered 100 Km, time was 11 am and immediately after the check point, it started to rain heavily and the inclines were becoming steeper, with thick forest at both sides.
 The muddy road is covered with pieces of basalt rocks and those rocks were very sharp.
 In between these basalt pieces there were many quartz stone crystals too.

 11:20 AM – The Waterfalls